deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 pip install pyyaml
 ```

 The script can then be run with the below command.
 The region command-line argument is optional, and if omitted the AMIs will be created in the us-east-2 region.
-If you plan to run the lab from an AWS region other than us-west-2, specify `--region` followed by the region name to have the AMIs copied to the destination region.
+If you plan to run the lab from an AWS region other than us-east-2, specify `--region` followed by the region name to have the AMIs copied to the destination region.

 ```
 python ami_create.yml --region us-east-1
 ```

+   --- WORK IN PROGRESS BELOW ---